Learning Safety Constraints from Demonstrations with Unknown Rewards: Problem Setup and IRL-based Approaches

-Initially, we might disregard the CMDP nature of the problem and try to apply standard IRL methods to infer a reward from demonstrations.
-This approach poses at least two key problems: (1) IRL cannot guarantee safety, and (2) it is unclear how to learn a transferable representation of the constraints.
+One might be tempted to disregard the CMDP nature of the problem and try to apply standard IRL methods to infer a reward from demonstrations, and much prior work on constraint learning primarily extends work from IRL (e.g., \citet{scobee2019maximum,stocking2021discretizing,anwar2020inverse}).
+However, IRL poses at least two key problems in our setting: (1) IRL alone cannot guarantee safety, and (2) it is unclear how to learn a transferable representation of the constraints.